I beg to move,

 My hon.
 Friend also mentioned the hospice movement.
 I have two hospices in my own constituency: St Margaret of Scotland, which is well known across the west of Scotland; and CHAS, or Children’s Hospices Across Scotland, which assists children who are terminally ill from all over the UK.
 They are to be commended for the sterling work that they do.

 Although not perhaps enjoying the same attention and understanding as other sectors with regard to Brexit, the sector is no more or less immune to the uncertainties generated as a consequence of leaving the European Union.
 Alongside concerns about protecting human rights, participation in European networks and pan-European programmes, and the future workforce, the issue of funding is paramount.
-Over the 2014-2020 funding period, Scotland has secured €941 million in European structural investment fund money, a significant proportion of which was to be channelled to third sector organisations in a diverse range of communities.
+Over the 2014 to 2020 funding period, Scotland has secured €941 million in European structural investment fund money, a significant proportion of which was to be channelled to third sector organisations in a diverse range of communities.
 This funding enables third sector organisations to access funds under the following interventions: employability pipelines, social inclusion and poverty reduction, and growing the social economy.
 I believe that the UK Government are developing the UK shared prosperity fund as a successor fund to replace the ESIF when the UK leaves the European Union.
 Yet despite repeated promises of a consultation, the launch has been delayed several times.
 Therefore, charities are yet to have their say on how this fund will evolve and operate, and they have had no clarity on what it will fund, how it will be designed, who can access it, how much it will be worth, or who will manage it.
 I hope that the Minister will clarify issues around the consultation and inform the House of what progress will be made in this area.

 The Minister referred to the Dormant Assets Commission, which was set up in March 2016, building on the Dormant Bank and Building Society Accounts Act 2008.
 It had the expanded objective of looking at a much wider range of financial assets such as life insurance, pension products and so on.
 The commission published its final report and a series of recommendations in 2017.
 It identified some £2 billion-worth of dormant assets that could be freed up and distributed to good causes, for want of a better term.
 This is considered to be a conservative estimate, much as the value of dormant accounts was undervalued.
 More assets will also fall dormant in the years ahead, meaning that the fund can deliver in perpetuity.